-Students can then see how the beta radiation rate changes as the shaker is moved further away from the detector.
-A good way to do this is to keep the detector on its side and then take counts first with the saltsubstitute next to the detector, then at small but ever-increasing distances (perhaps 0.5-1.0 cm intervals) from the detector.
+Then, students can see how the beta radiation rate changes as the shaker is moved further away from the detector.
+A good way to do this is to keep the detector on its side and then take counts first with the salt-substitute next to the detector, then at small but ever-increasing distances (perhaps 0.5-1.0 cm intervals) from the detector.
 Graph count rate vs distance.
 Your students will see a decreasing curve.
 Linearize the graph by making a plot of rate vs. distance-squared.
 Instructions for linearization can be found here.